dgraph-io/dgraph/wiki/content/mutations/index.md

 Each JSON object represents a single node in the graph.

+{{% notice "note" %}}
+JSON mutations are only available via gRPC clients, such as the Go client, JS client, and Java client.
+They're not available via the raw HTTP interface.
+{{% /notice %}}

 ### Setting literal values

 When setting new values, the `set_json` field in the `Mutation` message should